Person Suspected Of Shooting At Roseville Police Officer After Attempted Traffic Stop

 Eventually, the suspect got off the freeway at Riverside Avenue.
 The suspect then got out and ran.

-Westbound I-80 was closed for a time in the immediate area for the investigation, but it reopened around 6 a.m.
+“We saturated the area with officers, setting up a very large perimeter with officers, knowing we were going to work our way inward to find this suspect,” said Rob Baquera with the Roseville Police Department.READ MORE: Derek Chauvin Guilty On All 3 Counts In George Floyd’s Death

-Residents in the area got out and ran were told to shelter in place.
+Westbound I-80 was closed for a time in the immediate area during the search.

 The name of the suspect hasn’t been released at this point.